 With the New Year starting, now is the time for many people to begin their resolutions.
-Typically, the top five goals are to diet or eat healthier, to exercise more, to lose weight, to save more and spend less, and to learn a new hobby or skill.
+Typically, the top goals are to diet or eat healthier, exercise more, lose weight, save more, spend less, and learn a new hobby or skill.
 While a New Year’s resolution can be an admirable ambition, sticking to it for the next 12 months is often easier said than done, especially when you have the added responsibility of caring for a loved one.
-Rather than quitting before you start though, it’s important to set practical goals that position you for success rather than failure.
+Rather than quitting before you start, it’s important to set practical goals that position you for success rather than failure.

 While eating healthy should always be a top priority, without any parameters, this resolution can quickly become overwhelming and difficult to follow.
 Instead, consider making your goal more specific.
 For example, you might introduce a “Meatless Monday” or commit to introducing new fruits and vegetables into your family’s diet each week.
 Eliminate unnecessary sugars (like those in soda) and vow to drink more water.